 Branding isn’t about color palettes and graphic design.
 Branding is about what the company stands for and how they choose to present themselves to the consumer.
 Everyone that has gone through a branding exercise knows that a primary anchor of their brand is the values of the organization.
 You can’t determine a brand promise or mission without knowing the values first.
-Employees would be unable to know how to act and behave to brand if they didn’t understand the underlying values and how they affect their behaviors and interactions.
+Employees would be unable to understand how to act and behave to brand if they didn’t understand the underlying values and how they affect their behaviors and interactions.

-How does an organization create a brand that is being lived in the office, with the customer and in the boardroom?
+How does an organization create a brand that is being lived in the office, with the customer, and in the boardroom?

 - Core values have to be real.
 Not nice words designed in the boardroom but organizational attributes that will be used in all decisions and interactions internally and externally.
-They are so important any breach of these values is punishable with termination.
+They are so important any breach of these values is punishable by termination.

 - Core values need to be used in the hiring and promotion process.
 The company recruitment process must include screenings for values fit before hiring.
-In fact a best practice is to screen for values before the hiring manager screens for skills and experience.
+In fact, a best practice is to screen for values before the hiring manager screens for skills and experience.
 It is too easy to make a values exception when a high performer is under consideration.
 I am sure the CEO’s of companies that have experienced the PR disasters above were high performers…